saucelabs/sauce-docs/docs/api-testing/composer/other-components.md

 <img src={useBaseUrl('img/api-testing/parseComponentUI_variable.png')} alt="Parse component variable"/>

-Next, using the **Comment** component to see what happens if we print “colors[1]” before and after parsing it into JSON.
+Next, use the **Comment** component to see what happens if you print “colors[1]” before and after parsing it into JSON.

 <img src={useBaseUrl('img/api-testing/parseComponentUI_test.png')} alt="Parse component test"/>